cncf/glossary/content/en/virtual-machine.md

 Not bound to a particular physical machine, VMs are also more resilient than physical machines.
 When a physical machine needs to go offline, the VMs running on it can be moved to another machine with little to no downtime.

+## In sign language

+While each country has its own sign language, we'd like to standardize signs as much as possible for new cloud native terms.
+When a cloud native term is composed of words that already exist in English, we'll use American Sign Language (ASL).

+{{< youtube Fq-kda8kIHg >}}